NakosV/University-Machine-Learning-Projects-Catalog/README.md

 # University Machine Learning Projects Catalog
 Welcome to this repository.
-It is the central catalog for all my university Machine Learning coursework, featuring my hands-on assignments, code implementations, and final projects.
+It is the central catalog for all my university ***Machine Learning*** coursework, featuring *my hands-on assignments, code implementations, and final projects*.
 Please feel free to check out any of the projects that pique your interest.

 # Projects
 1. A car brand Classifier that works on videos of traffic and utilizes the YOLOv8n and the ResNet-50 models in cojunction. **[You can click here to see it](https://github.com/NakosV/Car-Brand-Classification-Through-Video)** if you are interested.